When a danger is less visible, it leaves us more vulnerable

 Some attachments have visible effects.
 Suppose someone becomes an alcoholic.
 To drink alcohol, they need to physically go to particular places such as bars.
 After they become drunk, their behavior changes perceptibly – their mouth smells, they speak incoherently, they move unsteadily.

-To detect diseases with no visible symptoms, we need to do regular medical tests.
-Similarly, to detect indulgences whose dangers are less visible, we need to undergo regular spiritual tests.
-Spiritual test means that we study scripture regularly and examine our consciousness critically.
+To detect diseases with no visible symptoms, we need regular medical checkups.
+Similarly, to detect indulgences whose dangers are less visible, we need to undergo regular spiritual checkups.
+Spiritual checkup means that we study scripture regularly and examine our consciousness critically.
 With the eye of spiritual knowledge (Bhagavad-gita 15.10), we can see how we are materially attached and where we are spiritually headed, thereby doing course correction as necessary.

-When we learn to periodically test our consciousness with scriptural light, we can protect and promote our spiritual health.
+When we learn to periodically test our consciousness with the light of scripture, we can protect and promote our spiritual health.

 Think it over: